with-mahimasingh/Python-Games/README.md

 # Introduction

-> This repository contains all the games that I've built using Python 3.6 and its libraries (Turtle).
+> This repository contains all the games that I've built using Python 3.6 and its libraries (Turtle, pyGame).

 **Language Used**